catalyst-cloud/catalystcloud-docs/source/load-balancer/tls-termination.rst

   +---------------+--------------------------------------------------------------------------------------------+

-Now that we have our packaged certificates and key stored and kept in our secret, we can move on to creating our loadbalancer.
+Now that we have our packaged certificates and key stored and kept in our secret, we can move on to creating our load balancer.

 Configuring a TLS terminated Load-balancer
 ===========================================

 With our TLS Certificate and Key now stored on the cloud, there are only a few steps left.
-Next we will need to create the loadbalancer that will look after our instance and perform our TLS termination.
+Next we will need to create the load balancer that will look after our instance and perform our TLS termination.

 To do so, we use the following command, including the environment variable